DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - Be sure the _Vektor_ module's context is PROGRAM (if not, click the context button **where the red LED above is on**).
 - Do a right-mouse click on the module.
 From the menu, select **Program #xx**, then **Save to .vktProgram file** command.
 - From **Save As** dialog, select the path where you'd like to save the file, then enter its filename, then click _Save_ button.

+To load a program (right click context menu method):
+- Be sure the _Vektor_ module's context is PROGRAM (if not, click the context button **where the red LED above is on**).
+- Do a right-mouse click on the module.
+From the menu, select **Program #xx**, then **Open from .vktProgram file** command.
+- From **Open** dialog, select the path where the file is located, select its filename, then click _Open_ button.

+To load a program (file drag and drop method):
+- Be sure the _Vektor_ module's context is PROGRAM (if not, click the context button **where the red LED above is on**).
+- From your operating system file browser (Explorer on Windows computers, Finder on MacOS X computers), open the folder where the file is.
+- Drag the relevant **.vktProgram** file, then drop it over the module, that's all.

+ :warning: In case of file operation failure, the **WARN./ERR.** LED (below the joystick) is blinking red (twice per second), and a related error information is displayed, until you press any button (to acknowledge the error condition).

 _Program-specific right click context menu:_